sigasi/sigasi_insights/content/releasenotes/sigasi-5.00.md

 # Documentation Improvements

-For this release, in addition to some smaller refinements, the focus is on faster documentation export.
+The focus in this release, in addition to some smaller refinements, is on faster documentation export in {{< pill text="Eclipse" >}}.

 ## Documentation Performance